 Unfortunately, sometimes people will detox and then they’ll go home without any other type of care.
 You need some form of alcohol rehab after you’ve detoxed.
 This might mean entering an inpatient facility, but it doesn’t have to.
 You may want to consider going to an IOP (intensive outpatient program) instead.
 This would ensure that you get a high level of care, but that it’s flexible at the same time.

-What other questions can we answer for you about alcohol detox in Sammamish, Washington?
+What other questions can we answer for you about alcohol detox near Sammamish, Washington?
 Please let us know by contacting us today.